ghinton/Forecast/Forecast.Tests/ClientTests/UnitTesting/readme.txt

 Add karma-chrome-launcher and karma-jasmine to plugins Set single run to true and concurrency to 1
-Add angular, jquery and bootstrap js files to the files array
+Add angular, jquery and bootstrap js files to the files array Add jasmine and angular-mocks to the spec files to permit usage of inject and module